Home

 Where can I use digital wallets?

-You can use your digital wallet just about anywhere that accepts digital payments.
-Possible locations include:
+You can use digital wallet apps just about anywhere that accepts digital payments.
+Locations that might take e-wallets include:

 • In-person retailers that offer contactless payment options on their credit card terminal